What Type of People-Pleaser Are You?

 Marci Payne, MA, LPC

-With my free guided journal, The Art of Request, you can learn how to ask for what you need in your relationships with more confidence and clarity.
+With my free guided journal, The Art of Request, you can learn how to ask for what you need in your relationships more confidently and clearly.
 Download today.